 What does it cost?

-A service fee of 10% is paid by the Hirer.
+A service fee of 10% is deducted from worker wages.
 This includes insurance, GST and transaction fees.

 How do I use Supp?

 The Supp mobile iOS application available on Android, iPhones and iPads.
 Being mobile-only upholds the convenience and speed of your experience on Supp.

 Anyone!
 All applications to join the community are welcome and will be carefully considered.
 Applications are processed on a rolling basis.
 The main assessment criteria is based on demand for specific skills and location.
 This is to maintain a healthy shift-to-worker ratio for the benefit of all existing users.
 For most roles our screening process favours people with prior hospitality experience.